A sample feed

 Apple provide a list of suitable categories here and it's best to stick to them.
 The URL for the media file given in the 'enclosure' tag must be a direct link to the file, not using a script to force a download, and scripts redirecting to the actual file may not work - this includes URL shorteners such as tinyurl.
 Also, your episodes cannot be password-protected (and you cannot charge for your podcast).

 A caveat: if you are hand-writing the feed you cannot use the '&' character directly, e.g. 'Apples & Pears'; you must use the html code for it: 'Apples & Pears'.
-A loose '&' in your feed will cause it to be unreadable (since its presence indicates the start of a code which you are not supplying or concluding).The 'Podcast image' which appears on the iTunes Store page (see the illustration below) is referenced in the 'itunes:image' tag; some people have found that it can take several days to show after the podcast first appears, or if you change it it can also take several days before the change comes into effect.
+A loose '&' in your feed will cause it to be unreadable (since its presence indicates the start of a code which you are not supplying or concluding).The 'Podcast image' which appears on the iTunes Store page (see the illustration below) is referenced in the 'itunes:image' tag; it needs to be .jpg or .png, 1400 x 1400 px, and less than 500 kB.
+Some people have found that it can take several days to show after the podcast first appears, or if you change it it can also take several days before the change comes into effect.
+(If you decide to change it you must also change the filename.)
 Note that when people subscribe to a podcast they do not see this image: the explanation for that is here.

 with the name rss.xml or podcast.xml - or any

 name but the extension must be .xml (and not .txt).
-Upload this to your
+You would be

 When you come to add further episodes, duplicate the <item>...<item> section and place it above the present <item> section (so you get latest items on top - unless you want them on the bottom of the list).
 Enter the data for the new episode (note that the 'guid' tag must be different from other episodes, usually put the URL in again), save and upload.To test your feed: open iTunes: from the 'Advanced' menu choose 'Subscribe to Podcast'.
 Enter the URL of the feed file (not the audio file) and hit return.
 If the feed works your podcast and episode(s) will appear in iTunes and you can check if it plays.
 If so you are ready to submit it.
 (You can delete it from iTunes at this point).